Deen-Hayatu/ghehr-system/IMPLEMENTATION_ANALYSIS.md

 - **Advanced Features**: 5% complete

 ## 🎯 **Next Steps for Enhanced Dashboard**
-The "enhanced-dashboard" branch should focus on implementing the **Practice Management (MAGE) System** as this is the most critical missing component that ties together user management, settings, and organizational features.
+The "enhanced-dashboard" branch should focus on implementing the **Practice Management (Manage) System** as this is the most critical missing component that ties together user management, settings, and organizational features.